Welcome to

 New River az

 Situated approximately 36 miles north of downtown Phoenix, New River, Arizona, is an unincorporated community in Maricopa County.
-Established in 1868 as a stagecoach stop, New River has evolved into a serene desert enclave known for its expansive landscapes, rugged terrain, and a strong sense of independence.
+Established in 1868 as a stagecoach stop, New River has evolved into a serene desert enclave known for its expansive landscapes, rugged terrain, and strong sense of independence.
 The community offers residents a tranquil, rural lifestyle while still providing convenient access to the amenities of the greater Phoenix metropolitan area.

-Lifestyle & entertainment
+Lifestyle & Entertainment

 Climate & Weather